SimpleDataLabsInc/prophecy-docs/docs/Spark/gems/transform/flattenschema.md

 ![Input data](./img/flatten_input_interim.png)

-We want to extract `count`, and all of the columns from the `struct`s in `events` into a flattened schema.
+We want to extract `count` from _result_ and all of the columns from _events_ into a flattened schema.

 ## The Expressions

-Having added a `FlattenSchema` Gem to your Pipeline, all you need to do is click the column names you wish to extract and they'll be added to the `Expressions` section.
-Once added you can change the `Target Column` for a given row to change the name of the Column in the output.
+Having added a FlattenSchema Gem to your Pipeline, all you need to do is click the column names you wish to extract and they'll be added to the **Expressions** section.
+Then, you can change the values in the **Target Column** to change the name of output columns.

 ![Adding Expressions](./img/flatten_add_exp.gif)

-The `Columns Delimiter` dropdown allows you to control how the names of the new columns are derived.
+The **Columns Delimiter** dropdown allows you to control how the names of the new columns are derived.
 Currently dashes and underscores are supported.

 ## The Output

-If we check the `Output` tab in the Gem, you'll see the schema that we've created using the selected columns.
+If we check the **Output** tab in the Gem, you'll see the schema that we've created using the selected columns.

 ![Output schema](./img/flatten_output.png)